 A point charge Q is moved along a circular path around another fixed point charge The work done is zero

-Since that circular path behave as equipotential surface so work done is always zero.
+Since that circular path behaves as an equipotential surface so work done is always zero.

 Two positive charges

-Acc to coulomb's law unlike charges always attract each other while like charges always repel each other so between two positive charges repulsion is working.
+Acc to coulomb's law unlike charges always attract each other while like charges always repel each other.

 Two insulated charged copper spheres A and B have their centres separated by a distance of 50 cm.
 What is the mutual force of electrostatic repulsion if the charge on each is 6.5×10−7C ?
 The radii of A and B are negligible compared to the distance of separation.